onestardao/WFGY/TensionUniverse/BlackHole/Q004_hodge_conjecture.md

 where:

 * each `v_j` is a label for a test cohomology class or a test pattern,

 * the construction rule for `Lib_class_tests(X, k)` is fixed globally at the charter level, for example:

   * sort candidate classes by a canonical index,
   * apply a fixed pseudorandom hash to select the first `R` that satisfy basic consistency checks,

 * the selection does not depend on the unknown truth of HC and does not depend on detailed tension results for this `(X, k)`.

+The deterministic construction rule, including the hash function and any selection thresholds, is defined at the charter or global configuration level and is not tuned per experiment or per dataset in response to observed tension values.

 The deterministic construction rule is part of the Q004 encoding and is shared across all states that include `(X, k)`.